Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 Paros in June

-Paros Greece is another cosmopolitan and traditionally looking Cycladic island, with similarities to Mykonos, but with much more reasonable prices.
+Paros is another cosmopolitan and traditionally looking Cycladic island, with similarities to Mykonos, but with much more reasonable prices.
 The beaches are famous for their soft golden sand, are popular for windsurfing, and are great for families.

 Naxos (top island for Greece in June!)